papaathome/LaserGrayscales/doc/LaserGrayscales-Introduction.md

 With LaserGrayscales both approaches are possible.

 LaserGrayscales was started 'out of necessity' of having no proper test tools for a new laser engraver tool.
-On the internet a [g-code script](https://www.thingiverse.com/thing:3349071) is available but its use of g-code is targeting different elements of the industry standard RS274 format.
+On the internet a [g-code script](https://www.thingiverse.com/thing:3349071) is available but its use of g-code is targeting different elements of the industry standard RS274 format than what was acceptable for some g-code interpreter.
 Changing the script manually was time consuming and just for one script where more testing is required.

 ### How it works.